MicrosoftDocs/power-pages-docs/power-pages-docs/important-changes-deprecations.md

 ## OAuth 2.0 implicit grant flow within your portal

-The [authorize endpoint](oauth-implicit-grant-flow.md#authorize-endpoint-details), [token endpoint](oauth-implicit-grant-flow.md#token-endpoint-details) using GET request, and using the default certificate for OAuth 2.0 implicit grant flow is deprecated.
+The [authorize endpoint](/power-apps/maker/portals/oauth-implicit-grant-flow#authorize-endpoint-details), [token endpoint](/power-apps/maker/portals/oauth-implicit-grant-flow#authorize-endpoint-details) using GET request, and using the default certificate for OAuth 2.0 implicit grant flow is deprecated.
 No action is needed for newly created portals or for existing portals that don't use this feature.
 If you're already using this feature, you need to use the token endpoint POST request to get a secure access token to authorize the external APIs.

 > [!NOTE]
 > - All existing customers who are using this deprecated feature need to migrate to the supported method by October 2022.
-> - For more information on using a custom certificate, go to [Using a custom certificate](oauth-implicit-grant-flow.md#custom-certificates).
+> - For more information on using a custom certificate, go to [Using a custom certificate](/power-apps/maker/portals/oauth-implicit-grant-flow#custom-certificates).
-> - For sample code on using POST calls on the Token endpoint, go to [Token endpoint sample](oauth-implicit-grant-flow.md#token-endpoint-sample).
+> - For sample code on using POST calls on the Token endpoint, go to [Token endpoint sample](/power-apps/maker/portals/oauth-implicit-grant-flow#token-endpoint-sample).

 ## List OData feed

-Starting June 2022, using [OData feeds](configure/list-odata-feeds.md) to interact with data via RESTful web services will be deprecated.
-We recommend that you migrate to the portal [Web API](web-api-overview.md) by April 2023.
+Starting June 2022, using [OData feeds](/power-apps/maker/portals/configure/list-odata-feeds) to interact with data via RESTful web services will be deprecated.
+We recommend that you migrate to the Power Pages [Web API](configure/web-api-overview.md) by April 2023.

 > [!NOTE]
-> Starting October 2022, newly provisioned portals won't able to use list OData features.
+> Starting October 2022, newly provisioned websites won't able to use list OData features.

 ## Portal content editor